flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-19-qq/index.md

       [Watch
       Now](https://www.youtube.com/embed/RwR4shi_JoQ?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-1-d76d572d-ac42-4fe0-8e79-77c1a71017ed
   - order: 1
     body: >-
-      > ‘I had no strength at all.
-I didn’t think about food because it only made me hungrier.’
+      > "I had no strength at all.
+I didn’t think about food because it only made me hungrier."

       Chanin Wibulroongreung, 11, as he and all of his Wild Boar teammates and